 These free, bilingual exhibitions functioned as living public archives, reaching millions of viewers outside traditional academic and museum settings.

-DJ, Entrepreneur, Model, Event Planner: Kelsey Williams Professionally Known As Killa Kels, Location: Free Play, Toronto, Ontario, Canada, Year: 2023, Photographer: Ajani Charles
+DJ, Entrepreneur, Model, Event Planner: Kelsey Williams, professionally known as Killa Kels, Location: Free Play, Toronto, Ontario, Canada, Year: 2023, Photographer: Ajani Charles

-Future outputs include additional exhibits, a multi-part documentary film series, a comprehensive book-length publication via a coffee table book, expanded digital archives, and educational initiatives and youth mentorship stewarded through The Project T-Dot Foundation, a non-profit institution co-founded by Ajani Charles, Neil “Logik” Donaldson, Laura Metcalfe, and Matthew Romeo in November 2025, and established to ensure long-term governance, preservation, and intergenerational transmission beyond any single individual.
+The Project T-Dot Foundation is a non-profit institution co-founded by Ajani Charles, Neil “Logik” Donaldson, Laura Metcalfe, and Matthew Romeo in November 2025, and established to ensure long-term governance, preservation, and intergenerational transmission beyond any single individual.

 This governance structure was established to ensure long-term stewardship, institutional accountability, and intergenerational transmission of the work beyond any single individual.

-Exhibit: Project T-Dot, Location: Toronto City Hall, Toronto, Ontario, Canada, Year: 2022, Photographer: Ajani Charles
+Exhibition: Project T-Dot, Location: Toronto City Hall, Toronto, Ontario, Canada, Year: 2022, Photographer: Ajani Charles

 In April 2022, Project T-Dot entered the public realm for the first time through a solo outdoor photography exhibition by Ajani Charles, presented through ArtworxTO, the City of Toronto’s public art division at the time.

-Installed on April 19, 2022, the exhibition occupied the exterior of Toronto City Hall and Nathan Phillips Square, marking Ajani Charles’ first public art exhibit and a major transition point for Project T-Dot from long-form documentary research into large-scale public scholarship.
+Installed on April 19, 2022, the exhibition occupied the exterior of Toronto City Hall & Nathan Phillips Square, marking Ajani Charles’ first public art exhibit and a major transition point for Project T-Dot from long-form documentary research into large-scale public scholarship.

 The exhibition was fully accessible to the public, free of charge, 24 hours a day, seven days a week, and featured 39 large-scale perforated vinyl photographic works installed directly on City Hall’s windows, along with two monumental banners, one mounted on City Hall and the other at the southwest entrance to Nathan Phillips Square.